 When I was in foster care I was lucky enough to live in group home where I was able to make a Christmas list.
 Our group home was good at finding donations to make it possible for us to receive some nice things.
 We also live in a community that is very giving with their donations for those less fortunate.
-I never really knew what to put on my Christmas list.
+I never really knew what to put on my gift list.
 I wasn’t used to asking people for things, not from my family and especially not from “strangers”.
 Since I hadn’t known my foster parents long, they didn’t know what to get me.
 It’s hard to buy for teenagers, especially teenagers you may not know too well.
-Here are 10 simple Christmas gift ideas for teens in foster care.
+Here are 10 simple gift ideas for teens in foster care.

 - New clothes and shoes- A child in foster care doesn’t get much of a clothing allowance.
 Especially when you factor in sometimes needing higher priced items like shoes and coats.
 Getting clothing donations was great but I always hoped to get some new clothes for Christmas.
 It’s hard enough fitting in while in high school, especially as a foster kid so feeling good in some new clothes or shoes is a self esteem boost.